hytechclub/py-201/Flask/FlaskCodeAlong.md

 ### Creating an HTML File
 This is working, but it would be difficult to write an entire HTML document in Python.
 Luckily, the `Flask` library has the ability to render full HTML files too.
 The first step is to create one.

-1. On the left side of the Repl.it page, click the "Add folder" icon
+1. On the left side of the Replit page, click the "Add folder" icon
     ![](https://i.imgur.com/8xPcA41.png)
 1. Enter "templates" for the folder name, and press **Enter**
     ![](https://i.imgur.com/gxAoC8N.png)